- If games crash after installing a new GPU, the problem is most likely related to your drivers or the power supply.

-Getting a new graphics card is always exciting since you’ll now be able to experience smoother gameplay and play newer games.
+Getting a new graphics card is always exciting since you’ll now be able to experience smoother gameplay and play more recent games.

 However, some users reported that games crash after installing a new GPU.
-This can be a big problem, and in this guide, we’re going to show you the best ways to fix this issue.
+This can be a big problem, and in this guide, we’ll show you the best ways to fix this issue.

-What do I do if games crash after installing a new GPU?
+How can I fix games crashing after installing a new GPU?

 1. Make sure that your drivers are updated

 If you’re experiencing crashes with a new GPU, your drivers may be outdated.
-There are several ways to update them, but the fastest one would be by using specialized driver updater software.
+There are several ways to update them, but the fastest would be using specialized driver updater software.